Conductors & Piano

 He has also performed with the Wiener Philharmoniker, Royal Concertgebouw, London Symphony, Detroit Symphony, Deutsches Symphonie-Orchester Berlin, Orchestre National de Lyon and on a three week tour to Australia.
 Saleem has a close relationship with many leading conductors including David Afkham, Daniel Barenboim, Riccardo Chailly, Jakub Hrůša, Pietari Inkinen, Fabio Luisi, Zubin Mehta, Riccardo Muti, Kazushi Ono and Nikolaj Szeps-Znaider.

 A dedicated recitalist and chamber musician, Saleem has a particularly strong reputation as a Beethoven specialist and has recently performed a complete Sonata cycle in Prague, Duisburg and at the Konzerthaus Berlin.
-This season he will performing a series of recitals in Copenhagen and Milan exploring the early, middle and late sonatas of Beethoven alongside other composers that were influenced by him.
-Other recent and future recital appearances include the Wigmore and Queen Elizabeth Halls in London, the Elbphilharmonie Hamburg and Musikverein Vienna.
+This season he will perform recitals at Santa Cecilia Hall in Rome, Boulezsaal in Berlin and Wigmore Hall in London.
+Other recent and future recital appearances include the Queen Elizabeth Hall in London, Elbphilharmonie Hamburg and Musikverein Vienna.
+Elsewhere this season, Saleem performs with the Luxembourg Philharmonic and Polish National Radio Symphony Orchestra.

 Saleem’s most recent recordings have been for Decca Records.
 They have released the Mendelssohn Piano Concertos with the Leipzig Gewandhaus and Chailly and two Beethoven Concertos with the NDR Elbphilharmonie and Ivor Bolton.
 Saleem is also recording the complete Beethoven Piano Sonata cycle for Decca, the first three discs of which are already released.